Skip to main content

 Why Soda Sits on the Not-to-Sip List

-It’s not just the carbonation that’s the concern or whether you can ever drink soda again after gastric sleevesurgery.
-Regular and even diet sodas can introduce sugars and unnecessary calories that don’t match up with your post-surgery nutritional needs.
+It’s not just the carbonation that’s the concern or whether you can ever drink soda again after gastric sleeve surgery; regular and even diet sodas can introduce sugars and empty calories that don’t match up with your post-surgery nutritional needs.

 • Sugar and Healing Don’t Mix: Sugary beverages can slow down your weight loss progress and may trigger cravings for other sweet foods.